 It’s an odd name for a town, but then Australia has a lot of unusual-sounding place names (see: Woolloomooloo, Wagga Wagga, Bong Bong, or Humpybong).
 It’s sometimes listed officially as “Seventeen Seventy,” but locals often write it as “1770”, which gives a better hint as to the history behind the strange name.

 “Captain Cook Slept Here.”
 Well, there’s no actual sign that says that, but there may as well be.
-It was just off the coast here that Lieutenant James Cook, on his pioneering voyage up Australia’s east coast, ordered the Endeavour be anchored overnight on May 24, 1770.
+It was just off the coast here that Lieutenant James Cook, on his pioneering voyage up Australia’s east coast, ordered the HMS Endeavour be anchored overnight on May 24, 1770.

 Before they’d arrived here, Cook and his crew had already mapped New Zealand and become the first Europeans to have visited Australia’s east coast.
-They had first come ashore at Botany Bay, which they’d originally called Stingray Bay after the giant stingrays that they’d caught, some of which were so large and heavy that they had to be gutted in the water and even after that weighed hundreds of pounds when they were finally hauled up onto the ship’s deck.1
+They had first come ashore at Botany Bay, which they’d originally called Stingray Bay after the giant stingrays that they’d caught, some of which were so large and heavy that they had to be gutted in the water, and even after that weighed hundreds of pounds when they were finally hauled up onto the ship’s deck.1

-After about ten days in Botany Bay, Cook steered the Endeavour north.
+After about ten days in Botany Bay, Cook turned the Endeavour north.
 Over the next two and a half weeks, they passed the entrance of Sydney Harbour but did not enter the heads, followed the coast north, keeping close enough on their port side to be able to map the coast.
 They passed and named the Glasshouse Mountains (on May 17), went outside the protective islands of Moreton Bay, and outside Bribie Island and Fraser Island.
 Just south of what is now Gladstone, they anchored the ship in a bay protected from the southerly winds by a rocky headland.

 The long, sandy beaches near what would become Seventy Seventy thus became only the second place Europeans are known to have set foot on the east coast of the Australian continent.
 And it was the first place in what would later become the state of Queensland.